What is prostate cancer?

 Prostate cancer starts in the cells of the prostate.
 The prostate is a small gland that is just below the bladder and in front of the rectum (back passage).

-If you are a trans woman or are non-binary assigned male at birth, you also need to be aware of prostate cancer.
+If you are a trans (transgender) woman or are non-binary assigned male at birth, you still need to be aware of prostate cancer.
+Trans women can develop prostate cancer, but there is not enough evidence to know how common this is.

 Symptoms of prostate cancer

-The prostate gland can also become enlarged due to a prostate condition called benign prostatic hyperplasia (BPH), which is non-cancerous.
+The prostate can also become enlarged due to a condition called benign prostatic hyperplasia (BPH).
+Benign means non-cancerous.
+BPH can develop as you get older.

 • needing to pee more often than usual, especially at night